 If you’re making overpayments following a payment break, these will impact your overpayment allowance.
 We will refund any Early Repayment Charges (ERCs) you get for making up missed payments.

 Find out what your overpayment allowance is using the following table.
-You can also refer to your original mortgage offer.
+You can also refer to your latest mortgage offer.

 Mortgage overpayment allowance table